|What is the most important information I should know about CORDARONE?|

 - liver problems

-- shortness of breath, wheezing, or any other trouble breathing; coughing, chest pain, or spitting up of blood
+- trouble breathing, wheezing, shortness of breath, coughing chest pain, spitting up of blood, or fever

-- nausea or vomiting, brown or dark-colored urine feel more tired than usual, yellowing of your skin or the whites of your eyes (jaundice), or right upper stomach pain
+- nausea or vomiting, brown or dark-colored urine, feel more tired than usual, yellowing of your skin or the whites of your eyes (jaundice), or right upper stomach-area pain

-- heart pounding, skipping a beat, beating fast or slowly, feel light-headed or faint
+- heart pounding, skipping a beat, beating fast or slowly, feel light-headed, or if you faint

-Cordarone should only be used in people with life-threatening heartbeat problems called ventricular arrhythmias, for which other treatments did not work or were not tolerated.
+CORDARONE should only be used to treat people who have been diagnosed with life-threatening heartbeat problems called ventricular arrhythmias, when other treatments did not work or you cannot tolerate them.

-Cordarone can cause other serious side effects.
-See "What are the possible side effects of Cordarone?"
-If you get serious side effects during treatment you may need to stop Cordarone, have your dose changed, or get medical treatment.
-Talk with your doctor before you stop taking Cordarone.
+CORDARONE can cause other serious side effects.
+See "What are the possible side effects of CORDARONE?"
+If you get serious side effects during treatment you may need to stop CORDARONE, have your dose changed, or get medical treatment.
+Talk with your healthcare provider before you stop taking CORDARONE.

-You may still have side effects after stopping Cordarone Tablets because the medicine stays in your body months after treatment is stopped.
+You may still have side effects after stopping CORDARONE because the medicine stays in your body for months after treatment is stopped.

 - have a slow heart rate with dizziness or lightheadedness, and you do not have an implanted pacemaker